-Rationale: While term limits are popular for state officials, Colorado is one of only a handful of states to impose term limits on local officials.
-Term limits have already had an impact on local school boards, as many school board members are unable to seek office after serving two terms even though they are willing to serve in this volunteer position.
+Rationale: Colorado is one of only a handful of states to impose term limits on local officials.
+Term limits have an impact on local school boards, as many school board members are unable to seek office after serving two terms even though they are willing to serve in this volunteer position.
 In some school districts, there are no declared candidates for open seats on the board, which means the board must appoint someone to serve.
-The voters should be able to decide who should serve on the board of education, without an artificial limit on terms of office.